 [Section 83 amended by No. 11 of 2012 s.
 41.]

-84. Matters to be considered under sections 82 and 83 about educational programme
+84. Decision under s.
+82 or 83 as to educational programme, CEO to consider certain matters for

 In determining under section 82 whether an educational programme at a school is available or is appropriate for a child or under section 83 whether an appropriate educational programme can no longer be provided at a school for a child, the chief executive officer is to take into account —